 New camera effects, super slow-motion video

-You can edit videos in the app, trimming the clip down, adding music, or a filter.
+You can edit videos in the app, trim the clip down, add music, or a filter.
 It’s not as wide-ranging as the modes provided by the LG V30, but it’s more than many other phones provide.
 What’s more is it’s very simple to use.
 This is key for editing video or stills, and it’s great to see OnePlus implement an edit mode that not only works for video, but for stills too.
-Yes, you can use apps like Snapseed; but not having to leave the gallery app is a time-saver.
+Yes, you can use apps like Snapseed, but not having to leave the gallery app is a time-saver.
 The features are also comprehensive.

-We’re still testing the camera for still performance.
 Taking photos on a sunny London day produced some great shots, with bright blue skies and detail in the shadows.
 We didn’t see much over-the-top HDR-style glow which has become more common on many devices today.
-However, a degree of grain is evident in some scenes, which is why we need to spend more time with it before passing judgement.
+However, a degree of grain is evident in some scenes.
 The return of optical image stabilization, and the f/1.7 aperture bodes well for low-light photography, and some pictures we took at the phone’s launch — which was in a very dark event space — returned great black levels, and still coping well with the spotlight on OnePlus’s Carl Pei on stage.

 - AnTuTu: 269,191